web-native/docs/chtml/v060/specs/html-transport/README.md

 ### Inheritance-Based Recomposition
 Namespaces in HTML Transport are based on inheritance.
 Exports in a namespace are believed to be built off their supernamespace.
 So, a component at `html/content/article/readonly/dark-mode` would be implicitly inheriting properties from the component at `html/content/article/readonly`, which in itself, would be inheriting from `html/content/article`.

 By default, only attributes are implicitly inherited.
 Where ScopedJS is used in the same document, scoped scripts are also automatically inherited.
-It is also possible for *structural parts*, to be inherited, where ScopedHTML is used in the same document.
+It is also possible for *structural nodes*, to be inherited, where ScopedHTML is used in the same document.
 But structural inheritance is done explicitly.

 Below, we have two *article* components.
 The first one is the base article component.
 The second is a derivation of this base component; we simply extended the namespace into a *dark-mode* version.